 Assessment begins by initially addressing behavior or somatic symptoms.
 Evaluate for psychosocial stress, psychosocial difficulties, and developmental issues.
 Review past medical history such as trauma, psychiatric conditions, and substance abuse.

 Generalized Anxiety Disorder 7-Item (GAD-7) Questionnaire.
-This tool can be used to screen as well as to monitor outcome in patients with generalized anxiety disorder.
+This tool can be used to screen as well as to monitor the outcome in patients with generalized anxiety disorder.

 The following evaluation may be obtained to exclude organic causes: